Braised bok choy with shiitake mushrooms is a simple dish featuring two ingredients that are made for each other.

-Here in my local natural foods store, baby bok choy that’s kind of medium-ish in size is what’s most often available.
-The other kind of bok choy, with the large white stalks and darker green leaves, is what’s more commonly found in supermarkets.
+Use any kind of bok choy: Baby bok choy of any size is fine in this recipe.
+So is the other kind of bok choy with the large white stalks and darker green leaves.
+The latter seems to be more commonly found in supermarkets.
 That kind is also fine to use in this recipe for braised bok choy with shiitake mushrooms.

 If there was a contest for cutest vegetable, I’d probably nominate baby bok choy.
 The smaller, the cuter.
 If you visit any market in any Chinatown in the U.S., you’ll find bok choy that can fit into the palm of your hand.
 Other choy-related vegetables are worth exploring, too.